 In response to the global COVID-19 pandemic, The Rockefeller University has launched numerous studies aimed at better understanding the biology of the SARS-CoV-2 virus and developing interventions to prevent and treat infections.
-The effort involves approximately one-fourth of the university’s labs that are leaders in virology, immunology, genomics, structural biology, and many other fields.
+Coronavirus-related projects have been launched in approximately one-fourth of the university’s labs, including those run by leaders in fields such as virology, immunology, genomics, structural biology, and many other fields.

-Projects include the development of antibodies and other therapeutics capable of preventing or treating the infection; small molecules that inhibit the activity of viral or human proteins required for viral replication; and improved animal models for testing potential treatments.
-Our scientists are also taking several approaches to identify new vulnerabilities of the virus, including genomic studies of humans with unusual responses to infection and cell-based screens using CRISPR gene-editing technology.
+Rockefeller scientists have been working to develop novel treatments and improved testing protocols, and are focused both on SARS-CoV-2 and other coronaviruses that may emerge in the future.
+Projects include the development of antibodies and other therapeutics capable of preventing or treating the infection; the search for small molecules that inhibit the activity of viral or human proteins required for viral replication; and the creation of new in vitro systems for testing potential treatments.
+Scientists are also taking several approaches to identify new vulnerabilities of the virus, including genomic studies of humans with unusual responses to infection and cell-based screens using CRISPR gene-editing technology.